winitzki/scall/tutorial/programming_dhall.md

 Here `LFix F = ∀(R : Type) → (F R → R) → R` is the Church-encoded least fixpoint of `F`, and `F` and `G` are assumed to be arbitrary covariant functors.
 It is also assumed that all functions with type signature `∀(R : Type) → (F R → R) → G R` will satisfy the **strong dinaturality law** that follows from the parametricity theorem.

-The Church-Yoneda identity is mentioned in the proceedings of the conference ["Fixed Points in Computer Science 2010"](https://hal.science/hal-00512377/document) on page 78 as "proposition 1" in the paper by T. Uustalu.
+The Church-Yoneda identity is mentioned as "proposition 1" in the proceedings of the conference ["Fixed Points in Computer Science 2010"](https://hal.science/hal-00512377/document) on page 78 of the paper by T. Uustalu.

 In the next subsection, we will use that identity to prove the Church encoding formula for mutually recursive types.